 The biggest challenge wasn’t so much doing the poses but finding the class.
-Wondering around with a yoga mat I found a couple of others who looked as lost as me, and who were also holding yoga mats too.
-Eventually there was a little group of us all looking around while checking social media for clues to the exact location of the flash mob.
+Wondering around with a yoga mat I found a couple of others who looked as lost as me, and who were also holding yoga mats.
+Eventually there was a little group of us, all looking around while checking social media for clues to the exact location of the flash mob.
 It turned out one person was connected enough to have a number for someone who directed us to right place.

 The actual session was pretty fun.
-There is safety in numbers being surrounded by others striking the same pose made the experience all the more enjoyable.
+There is safety in numbers and being surrounded by others striking the same pose made the experience all the more enjoyable.

 It would be remiss of me not mention a few benefits of yoga:

 Stretched out – Most people spend most of their days hunched over laptops or glued to screens be it a mobile phone or an iPad.
 We all forget to use our bodies to their full extent.
 Yoga allows you to stretch out all the knots and tensions that have built up as the lactic acid that causes this is released.